Connect with others who understand.

 Written by Emily Wagner, M.S.

 Corticosteroids are medications that are similar to the human hormone cortisol.
 In the body, cortisol helps lower inflammation.
-Corticosteroids work to reduce the inflammation that happens with seborrheic dermatitis.
-They also narrow the blood vessels in the skin, which helps relieve erythema (redness).
+Corticosteroids work to reduce the inflammation that happens with skin conditions such as seborrheic dermatitis.
+They also narrow blood vessels, which helps keep inflammatory proteins from reaching the skin.

-Topical corticosteroids are available over the counter (OTC) at grocery stores or pharmacies, or as a prescription from a doctor or dermatologist.
+Your doctor or dermatologist may recommend topical corticosteroids that you can get over the counter (OTC) at grocery stores or pharmacies.
 The most common OTC topical corticosteroid is hydrocortisone cream, which is available in 0.5 percent to 1 percent strengths.
+Always check with your doctor before using topical steroids for seborrheic dermatitis.

-Prescription topical corticosteroids are stronger than their OTC relatives and can be used on the scalp, face, and body.
-Medications used to treat seborrheic dermatitis on the scalp include:
+Prescription topical corticosteroids are stronger than OTC types and may be recommended for the scalp, face, and body.
+Examples include:

 3. Topical Anti-Inflammatories Come in Different Forms

-There are many different types of topical anti-inflammatories for treating seborrheic dermatitis.
-Some medications only come in certain forms to help them better absorb into the skin and be more effective.
-These include:
+Topical anti-inflammatories for seborrheic dermatitis come in forms that help them get absorbed better into the skin so they’re more effective.
+These forms may include:

-• Creams — Thicker than lotions and don’t leave residue, making them ideal for treating seborrheic dermatitis in skin folds
+• Creams — Thicker than lotions and don’t leave residue, which can be good for treating seborrheic dermatitis in skin folds

-• Ointments — Better for areas with thick skin (like the palms of the hands or the soles of the feet).
-They contain high oil levels, so they’re not typically used on the scalp because they can cause folliculitis (inflammation of the hair follicles).
+• Ointments — Better for areas with thick skin (like the palms of the hands or the soles of the feet), but not typically used on the scalp because their high oil levels can cause folliculitis (inflammation of hair follicles)

 • Shampoos — Ideal for scalp treatment because they deliver medication to the skin without leaving it greasy

-Topical corticosteroids are prescribed as lotions, creams, foams, ointments, or shampoos.
-Regarding topical calcineurin inhibitors, tacrolimus comes as an ointment, and pimecrolimus is available as a cream.
+Topical corticosteroids are often prescribed as lotions, creams, foams, ointments, or shampoos.
+Topical calcineurin inhibitors come in ointments and creams.

-Studies show that both topical corticosteroids and calcineurin inhibitors are effective at treating seborrheic dermatitis.
-One report found that both corticosteroids and calcineurin inhibitors reduce seborrheic dermatitis symptoms when compared to placebo (something that appears to be a medical treatment but isn’t).
-Strong prescription steroids are more effective than antifungal medications when it comes to reducing itching, redness, and skin scaling.
+Study findings suggest that both topical corticosteroids and calcineurin inhibitors can help treat seborrheic dermatitis.
+One report found that both corticosteroids and calcineurin inhibitors reduced seborrheic dermatitis symptoms compared with placebo, an inactive substance used in clinical trials.
+Strong prescription steroids were found to be more effective than antifungal agents for reducing itching, discoloration, and scaling.

-Other studies found that low- to mid-dose corticosteroids are better at improving symptoms than other treatments.
+Other studies have shown that low- to mid-dose corticosteroids improve symptoms better than other treatment options.
 Researchers have also found that calcineurin inhibitors offer longer-lasting relief from seborrheic dermatitis than corticosteroids.

-Topical corticosteroids are generally safe when used for a short time, and they are best used to manage intense flare-ups.
-Long-term use can cause skin damage, such as:
+Topical corticosteroids are generally safe when used short term, and they’re typically recommended to manage flare-ups.
+Long-term use or high dosages can cause skin damage, such as:

 • Enlarged blood vessels